-We have just hit full release of our Cassandra + Spark managed service offering after 4 months in preview release.
-During this time, we have had lots of opportunity to get in-depth with using the Cassandra connector for Spark, both with our own Instametrics application and assisting customers with developing and troubleshooting.
-In that process, we’ve learnt a few key lessons about how to get the best out of the Cassandra connector for Spark.
+We have just hit the full release of our Cassandra + Spark managed service offering after 4 months in preview release.
+During this time, we have had lots of opportunities to get in-depth with using the Cassandra connector for Spark, both with our own Instametrics application and assisting customers with developing and troubleshooting.
+In that process, we’ve learned a few key lessons about how to get the best out of the Cassandra connector for Spark.
 This post captures some of those key lessons.

 Tip 1: Filter early